jesarkamran/JBLOGGS/README.md

 # JBLOGGS

-This README file provides an overview of JBLOGGS, a web application for creating and reading blog posts, built as a terminal project for the Web Technologies subject.
+JBLOGGS, a web application for creating and reading blog posts, built as a terminal project for the Web Technologies subject.
 The project utilizes the Laravel PHP framework.

 **Project Description:**